The data and modelling objects created in this notebook can be downloaded directly to save computational time.

 ## Stan MCMC diagnostics:

-## *Run with max_treedepth set to a larger value to avoid saturation
+## Try a larger max_treedepth to avoid saturation

 ##